 'Travel now.
 Pay later.'
 It’s not common advice, but there can be good reasons to pay for your holiday with a credit card or personal loan.
 Let’s look at why you might stagger the expense of a break over a longer period of time.

 More Australians are travelling overseas than ever before.
-In 2013, 8.4 million of us ventured abroad, three times the number of a decade ago.

 The Aussie dollar’s strength, cut-throat competition between airlines, and the increasing ease of internet research (and bookings) means that trip of a lifetime is often just a few clicks away.

 It’s not only overseas: we’re holidaying within Australia more than ever, too, seduced by the beauty of our own land.

 But sometimes our holidays come around sooner than we’ve saved for.
 There can be good reasons to pay for your holiday with a credit card or personal loan.
 Let’s look at why you might spread the cost of a break over time.

 Four reasons to take that holiday when you need it

 - It’s argued we’re working harder and longer than ever before.
 For the sake of our happiness—our motivation, our wellbeing, our sanity—we need time off.
 We need a break.
 And a loan—or sensible use of your credit card—gives you the flexibility to do just that.